On the internet and in social media, criminals repeatedly try to exploit people's financial distress in order to make a quick buck.

 The scam works with specially set up websites, advertisements or comments promising cheap, easy or SCHUFA-free loans from banks and intermediaries from other EU countries or from private individuals.

-The scam is particularly common in social networks such as Facebook, Instagram or Pinterest.
+The scam is particularly common in social networks such as Facebook, LinkedIn, Instagram or Pinterest.
 However, the European Consumer Centre (ECC) Germany has also received cases in which people were contacted proactively via WhatsApp or calling up websites of supposed banks or credit brokers themselves.

 The usual approach: Criminals create fake profiles or pages with a false identity on Facebook, for example.
 Then they send out friend requests en masse.